BettermentLabs/READ-Expanded-Corpora-Generation/README.md

 ## **Open Source Tool, part of the [READ!
 Toolkit](http://read-toolkit.com/)**
  ***by [Betterment Labs](http://www.bettermentlabs.com/)***

+### Project Definition
+1. Create tools that allow for Expanded Corpora generation easily
+2. "" for Phoneme Corpora

 ### Definitions
 *Corpora*:  a collection of written or spoken material in machine-readable form, assembled for the purpose of studying linguistic structures, frequencies, etc.